-Preheat the Otto Grill for two minutes onto the lowest temperature.
-But, take the grid out first, so your trout doesn’t get pre-cooked on the hot bars.
+Preheat the Otto Grill for two minutes to the lowest temperature.
+But, take the grid out first, so your trout doesn’t pre-cooked on the hot bars.
 You don’t need a special fish grill grate, simply oil the grid with a high smoke point oil (refined sunflower or rapeseed oil is well suited) and place the whole fish crosswise on the rack bars.
 Put the grill grate in the Otto Grill and set the Meat-o-Meter to level 5.
 The belly of the trout should face the opening of the grill.

 How to grill whole trout on gas grill

 Grill the fish at the lowest temperature level – you don’t need any aluminium foil!
 As soon as the thickest part of the fish back is lightly browned, rotate the grilled rainbow trout 180° so that the belly side also gets golden-brown and crispy.
 After just under two minutes, flip the whole fish with grill tongs and grill for another one to two minutes.
-Then, turn off the infrared burners and let the grilled rainbow trout rest in the grill on afterheat for one to two minutes.
+Then, turn off the infrared burners and let the grilled rainbow trout rest on the grill for one to two minutes.
 The trout is ready as soon as you can easily pull out the back fin.

-More practical advice for grilled whole fish, as well as more fish and seafood knowledge, can be found in Otto’s blog post: “grilling fish and seafood – the best tips and tricks!”
+More practical advice for grilled whole fish, as well as more fish and seafood knowledge, can be found in Otto’s blog post:

 What to serve with trout